Panzanella Or Pan Molle – Panzanella or soft bread

 How to make the panzanella (pan molle):

 Soak the slices of bread in water, making sure they are not soggy and keep their shape.
 Squeeze out excess water and place in a large serving dish.
-Make a salad with tomatoes, onion, oil, pepper, vinegar, salt, and pepper.
+Next, make a salad with tomatoes, onion, oil, pepper, vinegar, salt, and pepper.
 Toss and spread over the bread, drizzle with more olive oil, add a few basil leaves and keep cool until ready to serve.

 There are several variations to the Panzanella (pan molle), and each one is claimed to be the original by its author.
-Whatever the case, they all contain the same basic ingredients: bread, tomatoes, other vegetables, and olive oil.
+Whatever the case, they all contain the same essential ingredients: bread, tomatoes, other vegetables, and olive oil.

-Regional recipe from Tuscany, Marche, Umbria, Latium, Abruzzo
+Panzanella Or Pan Molle – Panzanella or soft bread is a Regional recipe from Tuscany, Marche, Umbria, Latium, Abruzzo